 I especially likes how Perez describes the interplay between production capital and financial capital, and how the rhythmical shift between these “two moneys” can be seen to explain much of the dynamics of the coming and going of techno-economical paradigms.

-If Joseph Schumpeter was right to see capitalism as “that form of private property economy ni which innovations are carried out my means of borrowed money” then it follows that the ease of access to risk willing financial capital will be a leading indicator to technological leaps.
-Bursts of entrepreneurship actually do occur, but that thet do so in response to opportunity explosions.
+If Joseph Schumpeter was right to see capitalism as “that form of private property economy in which innovations are carried out my means of borrowed money” then it follows that the ease of access to risk-willing financial capital will be a leading indicator to technological leaps.
+Bursts of entrepreneurship actually do occur, but they do so in response to opportunity explosions.

 In Perez’ words: